redis/redis-doc/topics/twitter-clone.md

 Authentication
 ---

-Ok we have more or less everything about the user, but authentication.
+OK, we have more or less everything about the user, but authentication.
 We'll handle authentication in a simple but robust way: we don't want to use PHP sessions or other things like this, our system must be ready in order to be distributed among different servers, so we'll take the whole state in our Redis database.
 So all we need is a random string to set as the cookie of an authenticated user, and a key that will tell us what is the user ID of the client holding such a random string.
 We need two keys in order to make this thing working in a robust way:

     SET uid:1000:auth fea5e81ac8ca77622bed1c2132a021f9
     SET auth:fea5e81ac8ca77622bed1c2132a021f9 1000

-In order to authenticate an user we'll do this simple work (login.php):
+In order to authenticate an user we'll do this simple work (`login.php`):
  * Get the username and password via the login form
  * Check if the username:`<username>`:uid key actually exists
  * If it exists we have the user id, (i.e. 1000)